-A key encapsulation mechanism (KEM) is composed by three algorithms: GEN which outputs a public encapsulation key pk and a private decapsulation key sk, ENCAPS which takes as input an encapsulation key pk and outputs a ciphertext c and a symmetric key K, and DECAPS which takes as input a decapsulation key sk and a cryptogram c and outputs a symmetric key K or a decapsulation failure symbol \bot .
+A key encapsulation mechanism (KEM) is composed by three algorithms: GEN which outputs a public encapsulation key pk and a private decapsulation key sk, Encaps which takes as input an encapsulation key pk and outputs a ciphertext c and a symmetric key K, and Decaps which takes as input a decapsulation key sk and a cryptogram c and outputs a symmetric key K or a decapsulation failure symbol \bot (unless using implicit rejection).
 For more details on KEM definitions, we refer the reader to [14].